Compare Ohio’s lowest electricity rates

 Ohio electric suppliers

-Because of the deregulated energy market, utility companies and electric suppliers in Ohio are separate entities with different responsibilities.
-It’s important to know who to contact for billing questions or in the event of a power outage.
+In deregulated energy markets, electricity suppliers and utility companies are separate entities with different responsibilities.
+It’s important to know who to contact for billing questions or if you experience a power outage in your area.

-An energy supplier is an independent business that buys electricity and sells energy plans to consumers.
-Electric suppliers are responsible for handling billing and setting electricity rates in Ohio.
-This includes the price per kWh for electricity or terms for gas.
-Thanks to deregulation, Ohio residents can choose their electricity supplier.
-Some of the major energy suppliers in Ohio include:
+An energy supplier sells energy plans to residential and commercial customers.
+Electric suppliers handle billing and set electricity rates in Ohio.
+This includes the price per kWh for electricity or therms for gas.
+Ohio residents can choose their electricity supplier from a pool of available companies.
+Some of the best energy suppliers in Ohio include:

-In deregulated markets, the utility company delivers electricity to your home or business, maintains power lines and energy infrastructure, and restores power during outages.
+In deregulated markets, the utility company delivers electricity to your home or business, maintains power lines, and restores service during outages.
 Your utility company is determined by your address, so you cannot change it.
 Many Ohio utility companies are subsidiaries of four larger national energy companies:

 - AES (AES Ohio, formerly Dayton Power & Light)